HISTORY 10300 INTRODUCTION TO THE MEDIEVAL WORLD

 This course will examine the causes, fighting, and outcomes of the American Civil War and Reconstruction.
 The course combines lectures, readings, films, and discussion to address such questions as why the war came, why the United States won (or the Confederacy lost), and how the war affected various elements of American society.
 The principal goal of the course is to provide students with an understanding of the scope and consequences of the bloodiest war in our nation's history--a war that claimed more than 620,000 lives, freed nearly 4,000,000 enslaved African-Americans, and settled definitively the question of whether states had the right to withdraw from the Union.
 Although this is not a course on Civil War battles and generals, about half of the time in class will be devoted to military affairs.
 It is impossible to understand the broad impact of the war without a grasp of how campaigns and battles shaped attitudes and actions on the home front, and there will be a special effort to tie events on the battlefield to life behind the lines.

-This class traces the emergence of political fault lines in Ottoman Palestine, the immigration of Europena Jews in the Interwar Era and after World War II, the divisive Policies of the British Mandate, the establishment of a Jewish state and the subsequent wars between Israel and surrounding Arab countries.
-In the end, students study religion as one part of a complex struggle for control over regional resources.
-Typically offered Fall Spring.
+This class traces the emergence of political fault lines in what was once a province of the Ottoman Empire.
+In tracing the history of Ottoman Palestine to the present day, students assess the effects of the immigration of European Jews to this region in the late-nineteenth and twentieth centuries as well as the divisive policies of the British Mandate, the establishment of a Jewish state and the subsequent wars between Israel and surrounding Arab countries.

 This course examines the history of material cultures of health care in the United States.
 The class will analyze how technological innovation has become central to medicine over the last two centuries and how we are coping with the consequences, both intended and unintended, of our reliance upon such medical devices.
 We will look at identities associated with medical devices, the ways in which disease is constructed, how technologies contribute to the naming of maladies, and implications for emergent bioengineering and biotechnologies.